 - Time Tested Practices for Ethical Planning, Public Participation, and Social Justice

-The next Annual AICP Classroom will likely occur in late March 2014.
-More details about the scheduling of the class will be available after January 1.
-You may contact John Pagini, AICP, CCAPA Professional Development Officer (PDO) at 860.742.7056, or via email at any time for additional information.
+The next Annual AICP Classroom will occur on March 29, 2014 at UConn Stoors.
+Contact Susan Westa, AICP, CCAPA Professional Development Officer (PDO) at (860) 280-2032, or via email at any time for additional information.

 The Chapter co-hosts a 1.25 hour AICP Exam Preparation Session with the Massachusetts and Rhode Island Chapters annually at the Southern New England Planning Conference (SNEAPA).
 The 2013 session will be held in Worcester, MA this fall.
 A presentation from the 2012 SNEAPA AICP Classroom can be accessed here.

 AICP also holds an Annual AICP Exam Preparation session at its National Planning Conference.
 For presentations from the classroom session held at the 2012 New Orleans conference, see here.

 The Chapter has purchased copies of the APA Chapter President’s Council Study Manual for the 2011-12 AICP Examination on CD-ROM.
 These CDs are still valid for 2013.
 The CD may be obtained free-of-charge from John Pagini by CCAPA members who are serious exam candidates.